Cats as Therapy Animals

 Cats are appealing to people who might not like dogs, and their smaller size and affinity for sitting on laps and cuddling can make them a good option for quieter environments and people who have limited mobility.
 And there’s the impression of cats as being particular about who they interact with and how that influences the way people perceive them.
 “Cats have a reputation for being selectively affectionate.
 If a cat likes you, you’re special,” says Moira Smith, Pet Partners staff member, team evaluator, and cat handler.
 All of these things make visiting with a therapy cat a special experience.

-There’s been a recent upswing in interest about cats as therapy animals, but they’re not new in this role—our Therapy Animal Program has had more than 1,500 cats registered over the years and currently has more than 200 registered cat teams.
+There’s been a recent upswing in interest about cats as therapy animals, but they’re not new in this role—our Therapy Animal Program has had more than 1,500 cats registered over the years and currently has nearly 150 registered cat teams.